HATHAWAY BROWN SCHOOL

 1 credit , full-year.
 Prerequisite : Chinese 3 Honors with departmental approval or Chinese 4 Honors

-This Honors course is the equivalent of a year-long college/university Chinese curriculum and is designed for students who have successfully completed the AP year.
+This Honors course is the equivalent of a year-long college/university Chinese curriculum and is designed for students who have successfully completed three years of Chinese study.
 It will examine the cinemas of the mainland, Hong Kong, Taiwan, and Chinese Diaspora, with a focus on how the social, political, and cultural changes of contemporary China find their expression in films.
 Background readings will provide historical narratives; the selection of films and class discussions will center on key issues.
 Students will learn to use and analyze film language and develop a critical understanding of Chinese society and culture through film.
 The course will be conducted in Chinese, combining lecture, discussion, and students’ presentations.

 1 credit , full–year.
-Prerequisite : AP Chinese Language and Culture
+Prerequisite : Chinese 3 Honors

 Exploring Computer Science